Hans Graf von Bülow: Finance Minister of Prussia

-In 1813, through contacts of Hardenberg, he accepted the same Finance Minister position in Prussia.
-As Prussian finance minister, which he took office in 1813, Bülow wanted to implement aggressive taxation reforms in the spirit of free trade that focused on the freedom of inland commerce.
-But due to the national debt in 1818 being extremely high, it was not possible to look at reducing taxes.
-Despite his intentions, with the debt crisis, he demanded an increase in indirect taxes that ended up hitting the lower class.
-This created tension between himself and his opponents, led by Wilhelm von Humboldt.
-Unlimately, his opposition, including notable statistician Johann Gottfried Hoffmann, rejected Bülow's taxes on food and goods in favor of a direct personal tax that increased based on class.
-By the end of 1817, Bülow resigned in protest for rejecting his proposals.
-He was replaced by Wilhelm Anton von Klewitz as finance minister.
+In 1813, through contacts of Hardenberg, Bülow accepted the same Finance Minister position in Prussia, taking office that year.
+He wanted taxation reforms, for inland commerce as free trade.
+The national debt in 1818 was high, however, and it was not possible to reduce taxes.
+To tackle the debt, he increased in indirect taxes, and ended up hitting the lower class.
+This created tension between him and his opponents, led by Wilhelm von Humboldt.
+Ultimately, his opponents, including the notable statistician Johann Gottfried Hoffmann, rejected Bülow's taxes on food and goods in favor of a direct personal tax that increased based on class.
+By the end of 1817, Bülow resigned in protest over the dropping of his proposals.
+He was replaced as finance minister by Wilhelm Anton von Klewitz.

 Commerce Minister of Prussia

-After leaving the Finance Minister post, Bülow was given the newly created position as Minister of Commerce.
+After leaving the Finance Minister post, Bülow was given the newly created position of Minister of Commerce.
 He became a pioneer in the field of trade and commerce as he led the customs department.
 With the Customs Act of 1818, Bülow led the way to eliminate tariffs within Prussia and impose tariffs on commerce entering the country.
-Despite neighboring countries voicing their opposition and their attempts to have Prussia remove the new policies, they all failed to sway Prussia and eventually this led to economic supremacy of Prussia.
+Despite neighboring countries voicing their opposition and their attempts to have Prussia remove the new policies, they all failed to sway Prussia and eventually this led to the economic supremacy of Prussia.
 The Customs Act of 1818 led the way for later policies that allowed Prussia to grow economically and financially.
 To avoid the high tariffs placed on goods, they joined the Prussian state.
-The addition of territory to the Prussian state made elimination of customs barriers a powerful factor in Prussian politics.
+The addition of territory to the Prussian state made the elimination of customs barriers a powerful factor in Prussian politics.
 Eventually, these policies helped create a unified Germany.

-In 1825, the Commerce department was dissolved.
+In 1825, the Commerce Department was dissolved.